AV-Martinez/Gaspy/README.md

 ```
 python Gas.py
 ```
-The default language is Spanish, you can change it to English in the Fichero > Ajustes section.
+The default language is Spanish, you can change it to English in the **Fichero -> Ajustes** dialog.

 Licensed under the GNU General Public License.